-If you have met or talked with me, you know one of the first things I tell you about myself as a wedding officiant is I consider myself spiritually-oriented.
+If you’ve met or talked with me, one of the first things I tell you about myself as a wedding officiant is I’m spiritually-oriented.
+I’m not really “religious”.
 I have nothing against religion because I know how religion is practiced is totally dependent on the heart and mindset of the individual.
+But religion on the whole promotes dogma and that’s not really my thing.
+So let’s just sit with the term, spiritually-oriented and be happy with it.

 Most of you consider yourself spiritual as well.
 Religion and church for whatever reason has turned you off.
 Perhaps that’s the way of progress, of evolution.